 Kettle Moraine State Forest | Loew Lake Unit

-The Kettle Moraine State Forest Loew Lake Unit is located at 989 Emerald Drive in Hartford, Wisconsin, 53027.
+The 3.1 mile Monches Segment of the Ice Age Trail is located within the Kettle Moraine State Forest Loew Lake Unit.
+The street address for the Loew Lake Unit is 989 Emerald Drive, Hartford, Wisconsin, 53027.
 Visit the Wisconsin Department of Natural Resources website for more information on recreation, trail conditions, and maps for the Loew Lake Unit.

 Monches Segment | Spring Wildflowers of the Ice Age Trail

-The Ice Age Trail is a popular destination to observe Spring ephemerals.
+The Ice Age Trail is a popular destination to observe spring ephemerals.
 In Wisconsin, native spring wildflowers, or ephemerals (named for their short-lived appearance each spring) appear between March and May before the leaf canopy has filled out.
-They are here for us to enjoy only for a few short weeks before they fade away, making room for summer wildflowers.
-Both the Ice Age Trail and Kettle Moraine State Forest are top destinations for spring ephemerals in southern Wisconsin.
+They are here for us to enjoy for a few short weeks before they fade away, making room for summer wildflowers.
+Both the Ice Age Trail and Kettle Moraine State Forest are top destinations for observing native spring wildflowers in southern Wisconsin.

-Along the Ice Age Trail, ephemerals emerge from leaf litter, at the base of trees, and in clusters throughout the forest floor.
+Along the trail, ephemerals emerge from leaf litter, at the base of trees, and in clusters throughout the forest floor.
 One of my favorite parts of spring is hiking the woodlands and prairies of Kettle Moraine State Forest in search of these tiny fleeting plants.
-The photos below were taken along the Monches segment of the IAT in mid-April.
+Below I’ve shared photos of the most notable wildflowers I’ve observed along this stretch of the Ice Age Trail, captured in mid-April.

 Spring Ephemerals of the Monches Segment